Vicki was contacted about reviewing "Cheesy Mac", a packaged macaroni and cheese product, and two others from Valley Food Storage in late 2015.

 This product is no longer listed by that name on ValleyFoodStorage.com (as of February 2016).

-One may purchase a 5.5-ounce box -- slightly larger than that of the product being reviewed -- of one style of Kraft Macaroni & Cheese Dinner from Amazon.com for $1.59 (as of February 2016).
+From Amazon.com, with whom we have an affiliate relationship, one may purchase a 5.5-ounce box of one style of Kraft Macaroni & Cheese Dinner for $1.59 (as of February 2016) -- which is slightly larger than that of the product being reviewed.

 While the name brand boxed pasta product is not designed to last for 25 years, it may certainly be transferred to a vacuum-sealed glass jar for longer longevity.